SapirUzanCoramaze/DHR-follow-up/README.md

 After understanding the problem, proceed to fix or explain it.
 Once fixed or explained, mark the cell with a yellow background to indicate completion.
 If you finish the entire part you're responsible for, mark with a yellow background your name in the respective blue column.
 ##### How to fix?
-Solved the specific problem and make a line on the error, sign near it, and put the current date.
+Solve the specific problem and make a line on the error, sign near it, and put the current date.

 Example: